Frequently Asked Questions

 What are the various services that you offer?

-- Our offered services include everything that involves the ceremony such as minister services, photography, California marriage license issuance, limousine services, flower arrangements, wedding videography services, supplementing event item necessities like chairs and arbor, planning assistance, and permit acquisition for select locations.
+- Our offered services include most everything that involves the ceremony, such as minister services, photography, California marriage license issuance, limousine services, flower arrangements, wedding videography services, supplementing event item necessities like chairs and arbor, planning assistance, and permit acquisition for select locations.

 Are you able to assist us with our reception?

-- We don’t offer reception planning services, but we have a list of reception hosting facilities on our wedding resources page with numerous suggestions, all of which are located on the south shore of Tahoe.
+- We don’t offer reception planning services, but we have a list of reception hosting facilities on our wedding resources page with numerous suggestions, most of which are located near the south shore of Tahoe.

 Can you send me more information about the wedding packages you offer along with pricing information and any details you have on available wedding sites?